-Over the next two weeks the new geo-political situation started to take shape.
-Romanov’s first priority was the United States.
-Specifically, repositioning the Soviet Union into a position of, if not political strength, political parity.
-The balance of power was tilting dangerously in Washington’s favor, even if the West was not clearly aware at this point.
+In the coming weeks a new geo-political situation began to take shape.
+To the shock of many, Romanov’s first priority was the United States.
+Specifically, maneuvering the Soviet Union into a position of, if not political strength, political parity to Washington.
+The balance of power was tilting dangerously in Washington’s favor, even if the West was not clearly aware of it at the time.
 By mid-May, incidents between US and Soviet aircraft, submarines, and ships at sea were becoming a regular occurrence.
 It was the collision between a Russian Tu-95 Bear and US Navy F-14 Tomcat in the Pacific that captured Rodger’s attention and did not let go.
-Incidents like this have the power to start a war.
+Incidents like that had the power to start a war.